Latest News

 Risk CEASEFIRE WILL Not Hold

 Fawad Rasaqzada is a market analyst for City Index and FOREX.com.
-He said that the situation in the Middle East had clearly intensified.
-Our gold forecast has been shifted slightly to the downside due to the increased risk of another sharp spike in crude oil prices.
-This could lead a rise in dollar and bond yields.
+He said that the situation in the Middle East had clearly deteriorated again.
+This has shifted our gold forecast slightly to the downside due to the increased risk of another sharp rise in oil prices.

 The ceasefire between Iran and the U.S. appeared to be in danger on Monday following the seizure of the cargo vessel.
 Prices of oil rose by around 5% as a result of fears that the ceasefire might collapse and the fact that the Strait of Hormuz was largely blocked.